Zardes to the rescue! USMNT survives Qatar scrap to reach Gold Cup final

 - 2020 Tokyo Olympics: How will the USWNT line up against the Netherlands?

 And it was a typical Zardes finish.
-Played in by Nicholas Gioacchini, Zardes needed just one touch to book a spot in the tournament final.
-His sliding finish looked no different than many he's had both with the U.S. and in MLS, a goalscorer's goal from a true goalscorer.
+Played in brilliantly by Nicholas Gioacchini, he needed just one touch to book a spot in the tournament final.
+His sliding effort looked no different than many he's had both with the U.S. and in MLS, a goalscorer's goal from a true goalscorer.

-It wasn't Zardes that started for the USMNT on Thursday night.
-That privilege went to Daryl Dike, a player that has emerged as the next big thing in American soccer and, quite possibly, the starting no. 9 going forward.
+However, Zardes didn't start for the USMNT on Thursday night.
+That privilege went to Daryl Dike, a player who has emerged as the next big thing in American soccer and, quite possibly, the starting No. 9 going forward.

 But, carrying a shoulder knock, Dike looked well off the pace as he put in his second-straight subpar performance.
 Dike will likely have plenty of good days in a USMNT jersey, but this wasn't one of them, as he couldn't quite overcome the injury that has derailed him throughout the knockout rounds so far.